Under Siege: Plot

 The battleship arrives at Pearl Harbor, where President George H. W. Bush announces that the ship will be decommissioned in California.
-Casey Ryback, a chief petty officer and a culinary specialist, is preparing meals to celebrate commanding officer Captain Adams' birthday, against the orders of executive officer Commander Krill, who has arranged for food and entertainment to be brought by helicopter.
+Casey Ryback, a CPO and a culinary specialist, is preparing meals to celebrate CO Captain Adams' birthday, against the orders of executive officer Commander Krill, who has arranged for food and entertainment to be brought by helicopter.
 Krill provokes a tussle with Ryback.
 Unable to imprison Ryback in the brig without the captain's approval, Krill detains him in the walk-in fridge, placing Marine Private Nash on guard.
 The helicopter arrives with a musical band and caterers, accompanied by Playboy Playmate Jordan Tate.

 The band and caterers are mercenaries employed by disillusioned former CIA operative William Strannix, who takes over the ship, killing several officers.
 The takeover is aided by Krill, who murders Captain Adams.
-The surviving crew are imprisoned in the forecastle.
+The surviving crew is imprisoned in the forecastle.
 Ryback hears the gunshots and persuades Nash to call the bridge.
 Strannix sends two mercenaries to eliminate Ryback and Nash.
 Nash is killed, but Ryback kills both mercenaries.
 He encounters Tate and reluctantly allows her to tag along.

 Strannix and his mercenaries seize the ship's weapon systems, shooting down a jet sent to investigate; they plan to cover their escape with missiles to obliterate tracking systems in Pearl Harbor.
 Strannix's mission is to hijack the ship's Tomahawks and load them onto a hijacked North Korean submarine.
-The Tomahawks would then be sold on the black market to an anti-American nation, likely instigating the Third World War as part of a master plan; Strannix's revenge for an attempted CIA assassination and to make Krill so rich he could "buy the presidency".
+The Tomahawks would then be sold on the black market to an anti-American nation, likely instigating the Third World War as part of a master plan – Strannix's revenge for an attempted CIA assassination and to make Krill so rich he could "buy the presidency".